-Basic design standards for Central Milwaukie:
+Basic design standards:

-- Commercial buildings should be located close to the street, ensuring that parking lots are not a prominent feature. - Pedestrians and bicyclists should be able to access and traverse the sites safely and comfortably. - Buildings that face a public street should have transparent windows, doors, and entrances. - Attractive landscaping should be provided. - Larger setbacks may be appropriate where development is adjacent to residential areas to provide a more comfortable transition from residential homes.
+- Commercial buildings should be located close to the street, ensuring that parking lots are not a prominent feature. - Pedestrians and bicyclists should be able to access and traverse the sites safely and comfortably. - Buildings that face a public street should have transparent windows, doors, and entrances. - Attractive landscaping should be provided. - Larger setbacks where development is adjacent to residential areas to provide a more comfortable transition from residential homes.